Riccardo Colacito

 Pramita Saha, brings over 15 years of experience in capital markets, sales and trading and investment banking to her teaching and her role as executive director of the Center for Excellence in Investment Management.
 Her teaching focuses on experiential offerings.
 Before she joined UNC Kenan-Flagler she led loan syndicate and distribution Americas at Standard Chartered Bank and held positions at Goldman Sachs, Citi and BBVA.
 She received her MBA from Wharton.
 Learn more about our executive director here.

-Gill Segal’s research interests include asset pricing, macroeconomics (macro-finance), uncertainty and information.
+Gill Segal is an economist, whose research interests include macro-finance, asset pricing, uncertainty and networks.

-His research has been published in the Journal of Financial Economics.
+His research has been published in the Review of Financial Studies, the Journal of Financial Economics and Management Science.

-He received his PhD and MA in finance from the Wharton School of the University of Pennsylvania, where he received an outstanding paper award from the Jacobs-Levy Equity Management Center for Quantitative Financial Research.
-He received his MBA and MBA in computer science from The Open University of Israel.
+He received his PhD and MA in finance from the Wharton School of the University of Pennsylvania.
+He received his MBA and BA in computer science from The Open University of Israel.

 Assistant Professor of Finance